 KSB SE & Co.
-KGaA issued bonds and guarantees to banks on behalf of affiliates and equity investments amounting to € 18,550 thousand (previous year: € 25,628 thousand).
-There are also bonds and guarantee commitments to third parties in the amount of € 31,011 thousand (previous year: € 26,989 thousand).
-In addition, KSB SE & Co.
-KGaA issued an intercompany letter of comfort with an unquantified maximum amount to KSB de Mexico, S.A. de C.V., Querétaro, Mexico, in the 2022 financial year.
+KGaA issued bonds and guarantees to banks in favour of equity investments amounting to \notin 18,860 thousand (previous year: \notin 18,550 thousand).
+There were also bonds and guarantee commitments to third parties in the amount of \notin 38,501 thousand (previous year: \notin 31,011 thousand).